 Following an initial investment in a portfolio company, the Fund may make additional investments in that portfolio company as "follow-on" investments, including exercising warrants, options or convertible securities that were acquired in the original or subsequent financing; in seeking to: (i) increase or maintain in whole or in part the Fund's position as a creditor or the Fund's equity ownership percentage in a portfolio company; or (ii) preserve or enhance the value of the Fund's investment.
 The Fund has discretion to make follow-on investments, subject to the availability of capital resources.
 Failure to make follow-on investments may, in some circumstances, jeopardize the continued viability of an underlying portfolio company and the Fund's initial investment, or may result in a missed opportunity for the Fund to increase its participation in a successful operation.
-Even if the Fund has sufficient capital to make a desired follow-on investment, the Adviser and/or the Sub-Adviser may elect not to make a follow-on investment because the Adviser and/or the Sub-Adviser prefers other opportunities for the Fund.
+Even if the Fund has sufficient capital to make a desired follow-on investment, the Adviser and/or the Sub-Adviser may not want to increase the Fund's level of risk or because the Adviser and/or the Sub-Adviser may not want to Fund's level of risk or because the Adviser and/or the Sub-Adviser prefers other opportunities for the Fund.